ethanlee515/animerec/README.md

 The series ID is the number in the URL of the MyAnimeList page for the series.
 This may be used for evaluation purposes.

+***If this stops working, chances are myanimelist.net may have changed their website format.
+When that happens, unfortunately this repository is no longer actively maintained.***

 ## Abstract

 For our final project, we plan to set up a recommendation system for anime television series based on